jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 The instantiated `client` will have a `feature` reference to a `Proxy` instance, which will have a `feature` to a `ConcreteFeature` instance.
 When `client` makes a call to `feature.execute()`, `Proxy`’s `execute()` will run any code before calling its `feature.execute()`.
 When the `Proxy` instance calls `feature.execute()`, `ConcreteFeature`’s `execute()` will run its code.
 It will return to `Proxy` which will run any additional optional code, and then it will return back to `client`.

-This diagram is a more detailed example of what I provide previously in [Composable Design Pattern](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html):
+This diagram is a more detailed example of what I provide previously in [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html):

 <img src="/assets/ComposableDesignPatternsIntroduction.png" alt="Composable Pattern Template" width = "40%" align="center" style="padding-right: 20px;">

 # Lazy Initialization
 Administrative care is probably the most common context for the Proxy Design Pattern, but it’s not necessarily the only one.

 Imagine you have a class that requires significant resources when instantiated.
 You may not wish instantiate an object until you’re ready to invoke it.
-This is [Lazy Initialization](https://en.wikipedia.org/wiki/Lazy_initialization) and a type of administrative care.
+This is [Lazy Initialization](https://en.wikipedia.org/wiki/Lazy_initialization) — a type of administrative care.

 Lazy Initialization allows a developer to manage resource allocation with more nuance, but it requires additional coding overhead.
 The Proxy Design Pattern allows us to move the Lazy Initialization implementation into a separate proxy class so that the client developer won’t have to add that additional overhead.